Coarsest Fourier-reflexive Partitions for the Lee, Homogeneous and Subfield Metric: Introduction

+This powerful original result restricts itself to classical codes over finite fields endowed with the Hamming metric.
+However, as soon as we change the metric, the situation becomes more complex.
+While the MacWilliams identities are still valid for codes over $\Zmod{4}$ equipped with the Lee metric \cite{hammons1994z}, in 2015, Shi et al. \cite{shi2015note} and \cite{wood2015some} proved their failure over $\Zmod{8}$.
+Moreover, Abdelghany and Wood \cite{abdelghany2020failure} showed the nonexistence of any version of the MacWilliams identities for Lee weight enumerators over $\Zmod{m}$ for any positive integer $m \geq 5$.
+A similar result holds for the homogeneous weight as well: apart from the trivial cases $\Zmod{p}$, for a prime $p$, where the homogeneous metric coincides with the Hamming metric, the homogeneous MacWilliams identities fail \cite{gluesing2015fourier,wood2023homogeneous}.
+In \cite{wood2023weights,wood2026weights}, the rarity of weights that satisfy the MacWilliams identities is observed.
 Changing the partition of a code and, more precisely, moving away from enumerating codewords of the same weight, has already been suggested by MacWilliams herself for Lee-metric codes over finite fields \cite{macwilliams1972macwilliams}.
 Similarly, this idea has been supported for Lee-metric codes using association schemes in \cite{astola1982leescheme,patrick1986lee} where the existence of MacWilliams-type identities have been shown.
 The study of partitioning the ambient space according to a pre-defined property dates back to Zinoviev and Ericson \cite{zinoviev1996fourier} in 1996.
 They studied additive codes and analyzed for which enumerators of the code and its dual MacWilliams-type identities are fulfilled, which laid the foundation of \textit{Fourier-reflexive} partitions.
-In \cite{gluesing2015fourier}, Gluessing-Luerssen studied partitions of codes over Frobenius rings and showed that MacWilliams identities exist if the partition of the underlying ambient space is Fourier-reflexive.
+In \cite{gluesing2015fourier}, Gluessing-Luerssen, studied partitions of additive codes over finite Frobenius rings and showed that MacWilliams identities exist if the partition of the underlying ambient space is Fourier-reflexive.
 In a follow-up work \cite{Heide}, she proved that partitioning a code in the homogeneous metric into the codewords of the same homogeneous weight yields to a failure of the MacWilliams identities.
-Similarly, for codes in the sum-rank metric, \cite{byrne2021fundamental} showed the failure of the classical MacWilliams identities and the existence of a MacWilliams-type identities using a finer partition.
+Similarly, for codes in the sum-rank metric, \cite{byrne2021fundamental} showed the failure of the classical MacWilliams identities and the existence of MacWilliams-type identities using a finer partition.